Good News For Hong Kong

 Choosing What to Care About

 Wealthy parents provide their children with a rich cultivating environment.
 Their kids learn good habits and discipline.
 They learn to expect the best from themselves and others.
-When someone is unkind to them, they don’t sweep it under the rug and forget about it.
-Instead they learn to deal with all different types of social dynamics in a positive manner to achieve a positive result.
-Then when they are adults they good on to make go decisions for themselves.
-As adults we are always choosing what to care about.
-Asking Questions A child from this kind of background would be…
+When someone is unkind to them, they don’t sweep it under the rug and forget about it instead they talk to the person who was unkind to them.
+They learn to work with others to achieve positive outcomes.
+As adults they are able to invest themselves in worth while causes.
+They have self confidence and don't second guess themselves.
+They are better equipped to lean into difficult relationships and to choose work things…

 Teaching wasn't what I expected.
 Years ago, I went into teaching thinking that I would make a difference in the lives of young people.
 Now years later, as I reflect, I realize that there was something gained and something lost.
 I gained skills and experience to become a better teacher, but I went through a lot of loneliness to get to this point.
 I teach in a band 3 school.
 For those of you who don’t know, there are 3 bands and band 1 is the best.
 Students are “banded” according to their academic performance.
 Lots of people have asked…